top of page

 BEARS EARS

 Bears Ears National Monument was created in 2016 by President Obama to preserve the accumulated cultural record of thousands of years of habitation by people descended from the original North Americans.
-The artifacts, structures, and rock art from these ancient cultures remained undisturbed in their original, natural setting and in their unreconstructed state, for more than 800 years.
-Since the late 1800s however, grave robbers, pot hunters, and visitors have degraded or destroyed numerous sites and removed many tens of thousands of artifacts from what might be considered as one of the world's greatest outdoor museums of ancient cultures.
+The artifacts, structures, and rock art from these ancient cultures remained undisturbed in their original, natural setting and unreconstructed state for more than 800 years.
+Since the late 1800s, however, grave robbers, pot hunters, and visitors have degraded or destroyed numerous sites and removed tens of thousands of artifacts from what might be considered one of the world's greatest outdoor museums of ancient cultures.
 The recent internet availability of GPS coordinates to sensitive sites has only hastened the degradation.

-The creation of the Monument offered some hope that what remained might be preserved for future generations.
+The Monument's creation offered hope that what remained might be preserved for future generations.
 Although the original Monument boundaries did not include all sensitive archaeological sites, they closely followed the boundaries recommended by Utah's Public Lands Initiative and the Inter-Tribal Coalition of Native Americans and encompassed 1.35 million acres.

 A mere eleven months after its creation, President Trump reduced the size of Bears Ears National Monument by 85%.
-Important areas, formerly protected within Monument boundaries, were now outside.
-Of special concern, Cedar Mesa—which has the monument's highest density of important cultural sites—is outside the new monument boundaries and no longer has the additional protection that comes with National Monument status.
+Important areas formerly protected within the Monument's boundaries were now outside.
+Of special concern, Cedar Mesa—which has the monument's highest density of important cultural sites—was now outside the new monument boundaries and no longer had the additional protection that comes with National Monument status.

 The public uproar generated by shrinking the monument’s boundaries drew attention to the area, leading to burgeoning visitation just as protection was lost—the worst possible scenario.
-Lawsuits, seeking to overturn Trump’s decision, were filed by public land advocates and the Inter-tribal council.
+Public land advocates and the Inter-tribal Council sued to overturn Trump’s decision.
 As the fate of Bears Ears National Monument was argued in the courts, cultural treasures were being lost or degraded at an increasing rate.

-Four years later, in 2021, President Biden restored the original boundaries of Bears Ears, but left the aforementioned legal issues unresolved.
+Four years later, in 2021, President Biden restored Bears Ears's original boundaries but left the aforementioned legal issues unresolved.
 Here is the proclamation in its entirety.

-For more information about the Monument, and how you might help restore the original boundaries, go to https://www.friendsofcedarmesa.org
+For more information about the Monument and how you might help with efforts to preserve it, go to https://bearsearspartnership.org/

 Cedar Mesa is a shield-shaped high desert plateau in southeastern Utah.
 Extending from Elk Ridge on the north to the vicinity of San Juan River on the south, it is bordered roughly by Comb Ridge on the east and Grand Gulch on the west.
 Nearly 400 square miles (260,000 acres) in size, it represents only 20% of the original monument.